gtollefson/mipBarcodeR/README.md

 ## Adding Your Own Custom Barcodes

 This currently works with our designed barcodes (Bailey Lab FW shift plates (1-96) and REV stock plates (1-4)).
-If you design your own new barcodes and want to use this tool you will need to add the lookup tables for your barcode plates to the inst/extdata/lookup_tables following the same formatting.
+If you design your own new barcodes or use a different FW plate shifting strategy and want to use this tool you will need to add the lookup tables for your barcode plates to the inst/extdata/lookup_tables following the same formatting.

 ## Error Handling